 Ingredients: Large shrimp, garlic, lemon juice, olive oil, pepper flakes.

-Directions: Marinate shrimp with garlic, lemon juice, olive oil, and pepper flakes for 30 minutes.
-Thread onto skewers and grill for 3-4 minutes on each side until pink and opaque.
+Directions: Marinate shrimp in garlic, lemon juice, oil, and pepper flakes for 30 minutes.
+Thread on skewers and grill 3–4 minutes each side till pink.

 4.2.2 Grilled Pizza

-Ingredients: Pizza dough, olive oil, marinara sauce, mozzarella cheese, toppings of choice.
+Ingredients: Pizza dough, olive oil, marinara sauce, mozzarella, toppings you like.

-Directions: Preheat the grill and roll out the pizza dough to desired thickness.
-Brush one side with olive oil and place it on the grill.
-Grill for 2-3 minutes until the underside is golden.
-Flip, add sauce and toppings, and grill for another 5-7 minutes until cheese is melted.
+Directions: Heat grill and roll dough thin.
+Brush one side with oil and grill 2–3 minutes till golden.
+Flip, add sauce and toppings, and grill 5–7 more minutes till cheese melts.

 4.2.3 Grilled Fruit Desserts